orquillaspretche-a11y/Custom-Image-Classifier/README.md

 :bulb: **1.
 What signs indicated overfitting in your first model?**

+-As shown in Step 1 Plot Training vs Validation Accuracy and Loss, the training loss continued to decrease steadily, while the validation loss initially decreased but then started to plateau and even slightly increase after a certain number of epochs.
+This indicates the model was learning the training data very well but struggling to generalize to unseen validation data.
+While both training and validation accuracy were high, there was a noticeable gap where the training accuracy was consistently higher (around 98%) than the validation accuracy (around 96-97%).
+Although validation accuracy remained high, the divergence in loss was a clearer indicator that the model was starting to overfit the training data.

 :bulb: **2.
 How did data augmentation affect validation accuracy?**

+-After implementing data augmentation and dropout, the validation accuracy of the improved model approximately 62.9% was lower than the initial model's validation accuracy approximately 97%.
+It's important that data augmentation and dropout are powerful techniques for reducing overfitting and improving generalization, but they can sometimes slow down the learning process, especially in the initial epochs.
+Models with augmentation and dropout require more training epochs to achieve better performance.

 :black_circle: **Model Improvement**